osadezu/fabulous-fred/README.md

   - Implement 'insane mode' in which the buttons are reshuffled after every round and the user must memorize colors (not locations).
   - Implement multi-user mode for 2-4 users to play together against the computer.
   - Implement a play mode in which two users challenge each other.
+- Functionality
+  - Improve sequence display with promises to simplify logic and have a more reactive UI.

 ## Planning